Yes! We can help families raise funds for their domestic or international adoption.

 The money is raised through the sponsorship process.
 Each team member, as part of the team, is asked to send a letter (written for them by the project manager) to their entire list of contacts.
 The letter explains the program and gives people the opportunity to sponsor them as a worker for the day.
 The tax-deductable gift is sent to the adoptive family's or designated cause's fundraising account.

 The goal is to have 100% of the supplies donated for the work on the widow's house.
 That is why we usually encourage our teams to prioritize projects that are labor intensive rather than supply intensive.
 Cleaning, de-cluttering, landscaping, painting, etc. are examples of a labor intensive project.
+We provide tips to get supplies donated for the project day.
 The printing and postage costs of sending out all the letters should be the only cost to the adopting family.
 Some projects have even been blessed to have the stamps donated by volunteers.

-No, all monies donated to the project go toward the cause - family's adoption, church fund, orphan care initiative.
+No, all monies donated to the project go toward the cause - the family's adoption or orphan-related cause.

 The supplies for the work on the widow's house are donated by local businesses.
 After you have assessed the needs for the widow's house, Both Hands will provide you and your team with a letter for merchants who donate.
 You and your team can then use the letter to gather donated supplies, food, etc. from local businesses.

 After approval, the Both Hands project process usually takes about 6-8 weeks to allow for planning and execution of the project.
 You can shorten or lengthen that timeline as it works best for you and your team.
-The critical factor in this process is the quality of your team.
+The critical factor in this process is the quality of your team and then finding a widow to serve.

 Both Hands projects take place year round (though winter tends to thin the pool of available volunteers).
-The best time of year really depends on the location of the project and types of projects being completed.
+The best time really depends on the location of the project and types of projects being completed.
+Usually the weather and availability of the volunteer team to work are the two biggest considerations.
+We also encourage projects to be completed before the adopted child is home.
+Read more HERE.

 We usually recommend finding projects that are labor intensive (landscaping, painting, cleaning, de-cluttering) rather than supply intensive (major construction overhaul).
 If your team is composed of skilled construction workers with connections likely to yield donations of supplies, then major construction overhauls are more achievable.